Ernie Conwell

-Early years
+Early life

 Conwell graduated from Kentwood High School in Covington, Washington in 1991 right after setting the school record for 800g javelin at 195'1".
 While there he won the 1990 Washington State 4A Championship in shot put and lettered in football, basketball and track and field for javelin and shot.

 His nephew, Will Conwell, was also a track and field thrower at Kentwood who set two school records in 2000, 59'4.5" for shot put and 177'9" for discus.

 During Conwell's senior year at Washington, he finished with 24 catches for 343 yards and 2 TDs.
 Until that year, he played behind fellow tight end Mark Bruener.
+Conwell was also an All-American thrower for the Washington Huskies track and field team, finishing 5th in the shot put at the 1995 NCAA Division I Outdoor Track and Field Championships and 1996 NCAA Division I Outdoor Track and Field Championships.